 The following example illustrates this process:

-The user clicks on a document (the three dots) in their library and selects the 'Sign with Go>Sign' option:
+The user clicks on the three dots next to a document in their library and selects the 'Sign with Go>Sign' option:

-As a special option the target signers AD name can also be typed into this field to force it to be assigned to them.
+As a special option, the target signers Active Directory name can also be typed into this field to force it to be assigned to them.

 Now if some one other than john.doe tries to sign the signature field, an error message is shown: